whisthq/monitor-webserver/README.md

 To run the monitor script, type `heroku run:detached python monitor.py`.

-To view the verbose server logs, type `heroku logs --tail`.
+To view the verbose server logs on Heroku, type `heroku logs --tail`.
+We also aggregate logs in Datadog.
+You can access them [here].
+If you need to modify the Datadog logging, refer to the [Heroku Webserver Datadog Logging](https://www.notion.so/fractalcomputers/Heroku-Webserver-Datadog-Logging-dfd38d40705a4226b9f0922ef262709c) in the Engineering Wiki in the Fractal Notion.
-The server also logs INFO, WARNING, ERROR, and CRITICAL logs to PaperTrail, as [MONITOR].

 To view the current running processes, type `heroku ps`.